- last update 31 Oct 2024 -

 I commented on the comics here.

-Based on the comics by Garth Ennis.
+Another series based on by Garth Ennis' comics.
 On the rare cases of actually good superhero shows, a pretty cool adaptation, although too family friendly compared to the source material.
 The Boys is an exploration of a lot of real world themes that you might be missing if you are thinking it's a story about superheroes... wait...

 I commented on the comics here.